Harshj6301/PRODIGY_ML_01/README.md

 - The performance of the models is evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), R-squared (R2), and Mean Absolute Percentage Error (MAPE).
 Visualizations are also provided to compare actual and predicted values.

-Contributions to this project are welcome.
-You can contribute by opening an issue or creating a pull request with your proposed changes.